Der Moment der Wahrheit - Innehalten. Verstehen. Umdenken

-You know that?
-It is the impulse of an impressive person, a spark of inspiration, a journey, the exchange of experiences at a meeting of like-minded people or finally a comprehensible explanation of a complicated context.
-An event, a trigger point you have experienced that leads you to change your behavior immediately.
+Do you know it?
+It’s the impulse of an impressive person, a spark of inspiration, a trip, the exchange of experiences at a meeting of like-minded people, or finally an understandable explanation of a complicated context.
+An event, a trigger point that you experienced that causes you to change your behavior immediately.
 This moment is what we call the moment of truth.
 It is the beginning of a transformation in the digital age that is not just a series of zeros and ones.

 The Podcast (only in German)